IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/triggers.md

 # Managing triggers

+Let's explore how to create and connect triggers to actions within the ICF web UI.

 ## List triggers for a namespace and region

 1. Select "Triggers" from the left-hand menu panel on the **Functions** homepage which will display the [management page for triggers](https://cloud.ibm.com/functions/triggers).
 It shows triggers created within the selected IBM Cloud namespace and region.